gopheracademy/gopheracademy-web/content/advent-2018/interfaces-and-reflect.md

 There's no magic to it -- when you use reflection, you directly access parts of the underlying interface and values stored within.

-In this way, an interface almost behaves like a mirror which allows a program examine itself.
+In this way an interface almost behaves like a mirror, allowing a program to examine itself.

 Though Go is a staticly-typed language, reflection and interfaces combine to